mlynnguyen/OSCAL-Pages/src/content/resources/_index.md

 ### Examples

-The [examples](./examples/) page has links and information to examples of OSCAL content in the official NIST repositories.
+Browse a collection of real-world OSCAL [examples](./examples/) from the official NIST repositories.
+These examples showcase how OSCAL can be used in practice, helping you better understand how to structure and implement your own content.

 ### Tools

-The [tools](./tools) page has information about NIST's reference implementations of software and reusable libraries.
-Additionally, there are links to community-maintained lists of software and information about OSCAL-enabled tools.
+Discover [tools](./tools) developed by NIST and the wider community to support OSCAL implementation.
+This page includes reference software, reusable libraries, and curated links to OSCAL-enabled tools maintained by contributors across the ecosystem.

 ### Downloads

-The [downloads](./downloads/) page has links and instructions to download releases and development snapshots of the OSCAL data models.
+Get the latest OSCAL data models here.
+The [downloads](./downloads/) page has links and clear instructions to help you download releases and development snapshots of the OSCAL data models.